Q: How can I check the status of my submitted application?

 - 6 terms: GSI (Graduate Student Instructor)

-- 2 terms: GSRA (Graduate Student Research Assistantship) support expected from advisor, including two academic terms (i.e. fall and winter) and one summer of support.
+- 2 terms: GSRA (Graduate Student Research Assistantship) support expected from advisor, including two academic terms (i.e. fall and winter) and two summers of support.

-- 5 summers of support: department guarantee (includes one term of advisor GSRA support)
+- 5 summers of support: department guarantee (includes two term of advisor GSRA support)

 Q: What is the stipend rate for fall and winter terms (the academic year minus summer)?

 A: The department fellowship and graduate student research assistant (GSRA) rates are based on the graduate student instructor (GSI) rates.
 The typical GSI has a 50% appointment, working between 16.5 and 20 hours per week during the eight-month academic year.
-During the 2018–2019 academic year, GSIs will earn $10.541.19 per term, or $2,635.30 per month (based on 16.5 to 20 hours per week).
+During the 2022–2023 academic year, GSIs will earn $12,027.50 per term.
+In the summer students either receive a $7,000 department fellowship or receive a GSRA position, which pays at the same rate as the academic year.

 Q: What fees would a graduate student with a stipend have to pay?